The genuine AEstSrv.exe file is a software component of APO Access Service by Andrea Electronics.

 The program is not visible.
 AEstSrv.exe is not a Windows system file.
 The AEstSrv.exe file is a Microsoft signed file.
-Therefore the technical security rating is 16% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 18% dangerous, however you should also read the user reviews.

 Recommended: Identify AEstSrv.exe related errors

-If AEstSrv.exe is located in a subfolder of C:\Windows\System32, the security rating is 17% dangerous.
-The file size is 81,920 bytes (65% of all occurrences), 73,728 bytes, 77,824 bytes or 79,176 bytes.
+If AEstSrv.exe is located in a subfolder of "C:\Program Files", the security rating is 20% dangerous.
+The file size is 81,920 bytes (98% of all occurrences) or 319,488 bytes.
 The program has no visible window.
-It is not a Windows system file.
-The AEstSrv.exe file is a trustworthy file from Microsoft.
+It is a trustworthy file from Microsoft.
+The AEstSrv.exe file is not a Windows system file.

 A clean and tidy computer is the key requirement for avoiding problems with AEstSrv.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' 5Automatic Update.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.

 To help you analyze the AEstSrv.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.